M1XZG/discord-bot-guesser/README.md

 - Thread-based private submissions that auto-delete for privacy
 - Safe game reset with double confirmation
 - Starts with no question set - admins must configure before use
+- Multi-server support - each Discord server has its own independent game
+- Top 5 closest guesses display for easy winner selection

 ## Commands